Predictive Address Capture

 A single field, however, puts the customer in the mindset of searching and then selecting a result.
 It’s helpful and makes the process of checking out quicker and more accurate.

-Our address data is updated daily in the UK, so it’s rare that an address can’t be found, but it’s always a good idea to allow your customers the option to manually complete their address if it can’t be found.
+Our address data is updated daily in the UK, so it is rare that an address cannot be found, but it is always a good idea to allow your customers the option to manually complete their address if it can’t be found.

-No database is 100% accurate.
-There may be addresses that genuinely exist but don’t appear in the postal address files.
+The reason is, no database is 100% accurate.
+There may be addresses that genuinely exist but do not appear in the postal address files.
 There may also be situations where an individual may need to alter an address manually after it has been auto-filled.